kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 **Don’t take this as a knock on TypeScript, TypeScript is great**.
 Ezno started off as pet project to re-implementing the features of TSC in Rust.
 But as things started to go well after adding more and more TSC features, it was apparent that bigger such as hydration and the reactive system goals weren’t going to be possible directly following its path.
 It isn’t possible to detect what can happen to state when called through a term that represents `any`.
 TypeScript *holes* aren’t particularly critical if you just want code completions and some level of type safety.
 They allow the more complex parts to not be blocked by compiler errors. **But for doing optimizations a single unknown result can make it impossible**.

 Currently Ezno isn’t a feature-complete type checker.
 There are still a lot of things to still work on.
 For example Ezno "proof via predicates" is in the works to add to the existing "proof by definition" type system.
 So far the first section goes over the analysis on completely static code.
 The next steps are to apply these ideas to more dynamic structures.
 There are also some ideas not mentioned here to prevent this post from being too long 👀.

-### Frameworks:
+### Frameworks

 The output of the framework is still work in progress.
 There is still a few things to add to the type checker that are necessary to get "the framework" plugin to work in edge cases.
 Thus no benchmarks or definite output in this post.
 Most benchmarks show hand written JavaScript code to be the most efficient so the idea is to take the syntax and information about it to squeeze it into the closest of the hand written forms.
 The performance gains from all this optimisations are probably un-noticeable.
 This is really an exercise in attempting to get to the least amount of code to run to make a page interactive.